Bats, Beasts, and Beacons, oh my! Geofencing and Privacy this Halloween

 What Trick is this?

-However, an understandable concern over the idea of constant location updates enters the picture when we start talking about using a child’s phone as an active beacon, potentially available 24/7, 365 days a year.
+An understandable concern over the idea of constant location updates enters the picture when we start talking about using a child’s phone as an active beacon, potentially available 24/7, 365 days a year.

 More specifically, a parent might be concerned about harvesting their child’s data and gifting it to nameless servers, without knowing exactly what information is collected, and for what purpose.
 This is, again, understandable – children may not be aware of their data collection and ramifications but are treated essentially as equal individuals under GDPR.